LeanHer94/chatbot.js/README.md

 * npm run dev
 * F5 to attach vs code debugger to nodemon process
 * port 3000
+* Ask for environment file .env

 ### ------ To Start Bot -----
 * npm run dev
 * F5 to attach vs code debugger to nodemon process 9229
 * port 3120
+* Ask for environment file .env

 ### ------ To Talk with the bot ----
 * Open https://webchat.freenode.net/ on your browser